 Dane designed and briefly manufactured the #31 Optical De-esser back in the late 1990's.
 It was adopted and loved by NPR, Wisconsin Public Radio, and several recording engineers in the music and television post industries.

 Then in 2009, with API's VPR Alliance firmly in place, Dane and A.J. decided to team up and carry on with the de-esser in the 500-series format.

 For starters, it is in airport in Costa Rica.
 And although AJ and Dane are both aviation buffs, this information was unknown for many years.

 Though the actual name of the company on file at the Oklahoma State Capitol is XQP, the name behind the acronym is Xylene Quickened Products.

 During the years Dane was a student at the OU J school, the heads of the tape recorders in the television studio and its subsidiary audio studios were frequently subjected to a scrubbing with the agent Xylene.
 Whether that strikes the modern engineer still dabbling in tape as suitable or not, it was the de facto substance on hand at the time.

 Thus when the XQP acronym was first discovered, it was retroactively given the authority to stand for the words Xylene Quickened Products, and no further thought was given to the matter.

-We recently purchased a 20' shipping container in which we will soon begin building a small, dedicated XQP factory to reside out on the XQP farm.
+In November, 2017 we purchased a 20' shipping container in which to build a small, dedicated XQP factory to reside out on the XQP farm.
 It's the one on the bottom.

 See the factory page for the full construction story.